moosemoose22/Timeline/README.md

 Stage 1 is to create a map that lets you see each region with cities in detail.

-To learn about how the landing page was built, [please see this file](landing.md).
+To learn about how to get the data for the landing page, [please see this file](landing.md).

+To learn about how to get the data for each region, [please see this file](regions.md).

 The demo is here: http://orent.info/timeline